Ayyubid dynasty: Religion, ethnicity and language

 By the 12th century, Islam was the dominant religion in the Middle East.
 It is not certain, however, if it was the religion of the majority outside the Arabian Peninsula.
 Arabic was the language of high culture and of the urban population, although other languages dating to pre-Islamic rule were still being used to a certain extent.
 Most Egyptians were speaking Arabic by the time the Ayyubids took power there.

-Kurdish was the mother tongue of the early Ayyubids, at the time of their departure from Dvin.
+Kurdish was the mother tongue of the Ayyubids, at the time of their departure from Dvin.
 Sultan Saladin spoke both Arabic and Kurdish, and likely Turkish as well.
 There was a strong ethnic consciousness between the Ayyubids and other Kurds.
 According to the historian R. Stephen Humphreys, Saladin obtained the Fatimid vizierate partly on the strength of it.
 Kurdish ethnic consciousness was reinforced by the existence of ethnic friction.
 After Shirkuh's death, Saladin's close associate Diya' al-Din Isa al-Hakkari, a Kurd, visited the leaders of each faction contending for power to try to win them over to the election of Saladin, and to one Kurdish emir, Qutb al-Din Khusrau ibn al-Talal, he used the following argument: "Verily, everybody is for Saladin except you and al-Yaruqi [a Turkmen amir from the north Syrian Yürük tribe].
 What is needed now, above all, is an understanding between you and Saladin, especially because of his Kurdish origin, so that the command does not go from him to the Turks."
-Within a few months of Saladin's election, all the Turkish amirs had returned to Syria save those in the late Shirkuh's Asadiyya corps.
+Within a few months of Saladin's election, all the Turkish amirs had returned to Syria to save the Turks, although no conflict happened.

+The Ayyubid period represents the climax of Kurdish integration in Egypt and Syria, to the extent that the Ayyubid dynasty appeared as Kurdish dynasty par excellence.
+The Ayyubids acted as a Kurdish dynasty, functioning as a tribal catalyst.
+Kurds from various tribes and social status occupied high positions within the Ayyubid realm, from military to religious elites.
+The Ayyubids reinforced the nexus between the Sultanate and their Kurdish kinsmen, while the Kurds maintained their tribal ethos, solidarities and link to their original homeland.
+While the Ayyubid military was very ethnically diverse, elite units were dominated by Kurds, and Saladin's personal guard was generally reserved for Kurds.Stephen Humphreys, From Saladin to the Mongols: The Ayyubids of Damascus 1193–1260 (SUNY Press, 1977), p.
+23 Ibn Fadlallah al-Umari wrote that many Lurs had migrated from Luristan to the Levant and Egypt and had a significant presence there, although Saladin saw them as a potential challenge to his elite Kurdish troops and eventually ordered the massacre of all Lurs, after which the Luri population in the Levant and Egypt had vanished.